Top 50 Emerging Leaders 2021 continued (in alphabetical order by CVC unit): Hee Suk Jung, head of investment, SK Gas

 Jung leads the corporate venture capital (CVC) arm of SK Gas as the head of investment and he makes investments in cleantech startups and also supports project financing.
 He has have been in this field for three years, first half in South Korea and the latter in the Palo Alto office.

 Jung enjoys CVC because it takes a long time to develop a customer-focused technology and the corporation may not have the necessary manpower to build it, adding: “I can offer tech startups equity financing and also support them with geographic expansion.

-“Startups can also work with an international player like us to utilise our international network as their testbeds and expose themselves to greater chance for exit.”
+“Startups can also work with an international player like us to utilise our international network as their testbeds and expose themselves to a greater chance for an exit.”